 Visit the Exhibition Store directly in front of Alphonse Mucha: Art Nouveau Visionary to extend your art nouveau experience.
-Browse unique products and gifts with a focus on sumptuous ornament created by artisans from across North Carolina inspired by Mucha's beautiful designs.
+Browse unique products and gifts with a focus on sumptuous ornament created by artisans from across North Carolina who are inspired by Mucha’s beautiful designs.
 Exclusive offerings include wall art, jewelry, candles, and books.
 Plaza-side pickup and shipping are available.
 Contact email@example.com with requests or questions.

 Become a member today to enjoy special savings!

 Enhance your experience of all special exhibitions and our world-class collection with these exclusive benefits:

 - Free admission for all special ticketed exhibitions (plus 50 percent off any subsequent visits)